Duffew/debt-deliverance/README.md

 <img src="assets/screenshots/tradeoff_matrix.png" alt="screenshot of a trade-off matrix">

-The results of this Strategy plane exerise informed the scope of the project.
+The results of this Strategy plane exercise informed the scope of the project.

 ### Scope
 The scope of the project, derived from the Strategy plane became: